Ghost Pilots

-is a vertically scrolling shooter arcade video game released in 1991 by SNK.
+is a 1991 vertically scrolling shooter video game developed and published by SNK for the Neo Geo arcade and home platforms.
 It has elements similar to Capcom's 194X series, but the player controls a seaplane.

 Plot

 In World War II, an ambitious Nazi general sends his forces against the Allies.
 Two freelance ace pilots Tom Phillips and Charlie Stingley nicknamed "Ghost Pilots", set off in their seaplanes to combat the Axis forces head on.